Welcome to the Netherlands!

 Scholarship Coverage: Partial Scholarship

-Different from StuNed and NFP, Orange Tulip Scholarship is a partial scholarship offered for Indonesian citizens and several countries where Nuffic Neso offices are located.
-Dutch higher education institutions, the Dutch company and the Indonesian government, joined as a sponsor to open up more opportunities in the Dutch study.
-You could consider t apply for this scholarship if your targeted university is listed in the OTS scheme (per country may vary).
-Once you have registered your study program the university, you could apply for OTS scholarships by sending your documents to Neso office.
+Different from StuNed and OKP, Orange Tulip Scholarship is a partial scholarship offered for Indonesian citizens and several countries where Nuffic Neso offices are located.
+The scholarship program is funded by Dutch higher education institutions to open up more opportunities in the Dutch study.
+You could consider applying for this scholarship if your targeted university is listed in the OTS scheme (per country may vary).
+Once you have registered your study program the university, you could apply for the OTS scholarship by sending your documents to Neso office.
 OTS would be awarded in the form of tuition fee waiver or living allowance depends on its scheme (per university).

 Focus Scholarship: Bachelor, Master